Alex-Gekas/Alex-Gekas.github.io/README.md

 You're free to customize sites that you create with this template, however you like!

-[Browse our documentation][Just the Docs] to learn more about how to use this theme.
+[Browse the documentation][Just the Docs] to learn more about how to use this theme.

 ## Hosting your docs from an existing project repo